What is the Student Direct Stream (SDS)?

 How to access Financial Institutes that offer GIC for SDS?

 GIC account is one of the SDS visa requirements, in order to access GIC accounts, applicants can visit the Canadian Deposit Insurance website.
 It offers a list of all banks that offer GICs.
-It is important for the applicant to make sure the bank/financial institute which is offering GICs meets the criteria for the Student Direct Streaming.
+The applicant needs to make sure the bank/financial institute which is offering GICs meets the criteria for the Student Direct Streaming.
 Some of the financial institutes offering GICs are listed as follow:

 - Bank of Beijing